Department******* BSD – Center for Data Intensive Science

 – Unix/Linux experience required.

-– Version control experience required
+– Version control experience required.

-– High performance/ cloud computing experience preferred.
+– Experience with high performance/ cloud computing and performance/scalability testing preferred.

 – Unix/Linux programming or system administration experience preferred.